mothership-ec/mothership-install/README.md

 ## Compiling

-To compile the installer from source, first you need to clone this repo, and then run `php compile.php` from within the repository.
+To compile the installer from source, first you need to clone this repo, run `composer up`, and then run `php compile.php` from within the repository.

 This will delete any existing file named `mothership.phar` in the `build` directory and create a new one from the source code.